-- Equalities and Inclusion Training that integrates: anti bullying, child protection, safe spaces and nurture
+- have Equalities and Inclusion Training that integrates: anti bullying, child protection, safe spaces and nurture

 - Link training to standards (and Vision, Aims and Values) of the school

-- Annual insert for all staff at the beginning of new session (including staff perception and language – link to protection and professionalism)
+- include an Annual insert for all staff at the beginning of new session (including staff perception and language – link to protection and professionalism)

 - maintain a Record of training

-- Clear statements in school handbook, on line (paragraph to start policies)
+- have Clear statements in school handbook, on line (paragraph to start policies)

-- Statement of aims and expectation for pupils, parents, staff, local authority – staff and pupil responsibility
+- have a Statement of aims and expectation for pupils, parents, staff, local authority – staff and pupil responsibility

 - refresh of policies to ensure proactive, reflect overall mission of school, integrated into school life and used

-- Guidance on using external agencies and resources
+- use the current Guidance on using external agencies and resources

 |Consistent whole school approaches

-- Pupils knowing where is safe and who to speak to
+- ensure Pupils know where is safe and who to speak to

-- Staff knowing steps to take to protect and support pupils
+- assist Staff in knowing steps to take to protect and support pupils

-- Trained and identified person within school to ‘go to’
+- have Trained and identified person within school to ‘go to’

 - have effective Monitoring and recording of bullying incidents

 - ensure we are being proactive in policy and practice

-- Promoting the distinctive approach of Catholic schools in celebrating uniqueness
+- Promote the distinctive approach of Catholic schools in celebrating uniqueness

 - Celebrate the gifts, talents, qualities or pupils

 |Play ground language

-- How to challenge, correct and remove hateful language
+- know how to challenge, correct and remove hateful language

-- School assemblies – scripted insert to remind, reassure and restate school’s stance on antibullying, what to do and where to get support
+- purposefully use School assemblies – scripted insert to remind, reassure and restate school’s stance on antibullying, what to do and where to get support

-- Celebration of pupil uniqueness – at assemblies, notice board (one quality , virtue or Gospel value used per month – pupils who have witnessed to this are commended and celebrated)
+- have a Celebration of pupil uniqueness – at assemblies, notice board (one quality , virtue or Gospel value used per month – pupils who have witnessed to this are commended and celebrated)

-- Poster campaign that highlights who/where to go if you need a safe space to talk and be heard
+- use Poster campaigns that highlight who/where to go if you need a safe space to talk and be heard

-- Ways to report bullying, or concerns about another pupil (not acting like they always do, sad/teary, irritable, anxious etc) –
+- ensure everyone know the ways to report bullying, or concerns about another pupil (not acting like they always do, sad/teary, irritable, anxious etc) –

-- Pupil Voice – pupil questionnaire that captures the variety of ways that the school recognises the unique contribution of each child and celebrates their achievements
+- use the Pupil Voice – pupil questionnaire that captures the variety of ways that the school recognises the unique contribution of each child and celebrates their achievements